Storm King Park viewpoint over the Hudson Valley

 Proof over hype

-We publish artifacts: pilot one-pagers, benefits maps, FAQs, and a pipeline dashboard—so trust can compound and replication becomes realistic.
+We publish artifacts—pilot one-pagers, benefits maps, FAQs, and a pipeline dashboard for transparency.
+Technology selection support rides with those artifacts so procurement teams understand the trade-offs.
+That lets trust compound and replication feel realistic.

 Measurable Transparent Community-facing

-• Established organics streams—from municipalities to food hubs—are already being mapped, so we skip the discovery gap.
+• Established organics streams--from municipalities to food hubs--are already mapped, so we skip the discovery gap.

-• WWTPs and biosolids programs already need storage/stabilization partners, giving pilots built-in feedstock and needing tangible solutions.
+• WWTPs and biosolids programs already need storage/stabilization partners, giving pilots built-in feedstock and tangible solutions.

-• State/regional policy is funding circular organics and anaerobic digestion, creating tailwinds for pilots anchored in the Hudson Valley.
+• State/regional policy is investing in circular organics and anaerobic digestion, creating tailwinds for pilots anchored in the Hudson Valley.

 County-level map showing organics assessment data across the Hudson Valley